 - 1. Being sentenced in Criminal Offence

 - -None-

 - 2. Being sentenced for an Absolute Receivership

-- None-
+- -None-

 - 3. Being sentenced to be Bankrupt

-- -None-
+- None-

 Punishment Record During the Past 5 Years Related to the Commission of Offences under the Provisions of the Securities and Exchange Act B.E.
-2535
+2535 or Derivatives Act B.E.
+2546 in the Following Cases:

-- 1. Act in bad faith or with gross negligence. - None- - Disclosure or providing the information or a false statement which may be misled, or concealing facts which should have been stated in materiality that may affect on the decisionmaking to shareholders, investors, or related persons. - -None- - Unfair practices or taking advantage of investors in the trading of securities or derivatives, or being or having been participated in or supported such act. - -None-
+- 1. Act in bad faith or with gross negligence. - None- - Disclosure or providing the information or a false statement which may be misled, or concealing facts which should have been stated in materiality that may affect on the decision-making to shareholders, investors, or related persons. - -None- - Unfair practices or taking advantage of investors in the trading of securities or derivatives, or being or having been participated in or supported such act. - -None-

-- 1. Not being related to management, major shareholder of the Company or its subsidiaries - Not being related to the Company, its subsidiaries, its associated companies, or a juristic entity that may have conflict of interest at present or the past 2 years - Not being director in roles of management, employees, or advisor who receives full time salary - Not providing professional service (i.e. auditor or legal counsel) - Not having significant business relationship with the Company in the manner that may interfere with the independent judgment
+- Not being related to management, major shareholder of the Company or its subsidiaries - Not being related to the Company, its subsidiaries, its associated companies, or a juristic entity that may have conflict of interest at present or the past 2 years - Not being director in roles of management, employees, or advisor who receives full time salary - Not providing professional service (i.e. auditor or legal counsel) - Not having significant business relationship with the Company in the manner that may interfere with the independent judgment